SHM1201/Membership_Inference_Attack/README.md

 # 🛡️ Membership Inference Attack (MIA)

 This project, as a part of the Trustworthy Machine Learning Course in SoSe'25 aims to extract information from a protected target model by progressively improving a membership inference attack pipeline.
-We build on top of the [`yonsei-sslab/MIA`](https://github.com/yonsei-sslab/MIA) framework for efficient experimentation.
+This was built on top of the [`yonsei-sslab/MIA`](https://github.com/yonsei-sslab/MIA) framework for efficient experimentation.

 **🔍 Final Results:**
 - **TPR@FPR=0.05**: `0.144`